Dislocation nucleation in the phase field crystal model

-It is possible to predict the nucleation event from the value of the resolved shear stress along each slip plane, in analogy with the classical Schmidt criterion.
-For a given stress $\sigma_{ij}$, the resolved shear stress $\tau_{\vec a,\vec n}$ on a slip plane defined by the normal unit vector $\vec n$ along a direction in the slip plane given by the unit vector $\vec a$ is $ \tau_{\vec a,\vec n} = a_{i} \sigma_{ij} n_j. $ In 2D, $\vec n$ is determined up to a sign by $n_i = \e_{ij} a_j$, and for the hexagonal symmetry, there are three slip planes defined by lattice vectors $\vec a_1=[1,0], \vec a_2 = [1/2,\sqrt 3/2]$, and $\vec a_3 = [-1/2,\sqrt 3/2]$.
+For this simple 2d setup, it is possible to predict the critical stress for nucleation from the value of the resolved shear stress along each slip plane, in analogy with the classical Schmid criterion.
+For a given stress $\sigma_{ij}$, the resolved shear stress $\tau_{\vec a,\vec n}$ on a slip plane defined by the normal unit vector $\vec n$ along a direction in the slip plane given by the unit vector $\vec a$ is $ \tau_{\vec a,\vec n} = a_{i} \sigma_{ij} n_j$.
+In 2D, $\vec n$ is determined up to a sign by $n_i = \e_{ij} a_j$, and for the hexagonal symmetry, there are three slip planes defined by lattice vectors $\vec a_1=[1,0], \vec a_2 = [1/2,\sqrt 3/2]$, and $\vec a_3 = [-1/2,\sqrt 3/2]$.
 One thus considers three different scalar fields $\tau_1,\tau_2$, and $ \tau_3$, which are the resolved shear stresses along the slip directions corresponding to $\vec a_1, \vec a_2$ and $\vec a_3$, respectively.
-Figures \ref{fig:tau1tau2tau3nucleation_criteria}(a-f) show the fields $\tau_1, \tau_2, \tau_3$ right before and after nucleation.
+Figs. \ref{fig:tau1tau2tau3nucleation_criteria}(a-f) show the fields $\tau_1, \tau_2, \tau_3$ right before and after nucleation.
 The resolved shear stress is largest along the $\vec a_1$ direction, the slip plane along which the dislocation pair nucleates, and is centered at the origin, the nucleation site.
 The other two resolved stresses remain small during nucleation.
-The evolution in time of the largest resolved stress $\tau_1$ is shown in Fig.~\ref{fig:tau1tau2tau3nucleation_criteria}(g).
-Nucleation occurs (vertical dashed line in the figure) when the resolved shear stress approaches the critical value of $| \tau_c | = 0.046$, followed by a small drop, and then a slow rise as the newly nucleated dislocation dipole moves away from the center region.
+The change in the largest resolved stress $\tau_1$ is shown in Fig.~\ref{fig:tau1tau2tau3nucleation_criteria}(g), using the same coordinates as in Fig. \ref{fig:eta_psi_field_during_nucleation}(c).
+Nucleation initiates (vertical dashed line in the figure) when the resolved shear stress approaches the critical value of $| \tau_c | = 0.046$, followed by a small drop, and then a slow rise as the newly nucleated dislocation dipole moves away from the center region.
 Notice that this value of $\tau_c$ at the moment of nucleation is smaller than the external shear stress $\sigma_{xy}^{ext} = 0.080$.